 Early in my career I thought, "If I can help even a few people feel better about themselves, heal past wounds, and let go of the negative messages they have been given about themselves, then I've done what I wanted."

-For me, therapy is not just a day job that I clock in and out of; I feel grateful every day to have a role that allows me to help and support people to promote real change in their lives.
+Therapy is not just a job that I clock in and out of; I feel grateful every day to have a role that allows me to help and support people to promote real change in their lives.
 I am constantly learning and honing my skills as a counsellor and psychotherapist through training, and experience.
 I don’t think we ever stop learning about ourselves & the world around us.

 Therapy is about self acceptance

 As well as knowing ourselves, that acceptance requests of us that we get in touch with our vulnerability and take risks, and make mistakes.
 I practice what I preach in that I see myself as just as flawed and human as everybody else.
 When we meet online for therapy I will work hard to develop a safe space in which you can explore your vulnerability and difficult feelings with an open and understanding 'other'.